AKGhamry/Trip-Distribution-model/ReadMe.txt

 Thank you!

-***NOTE: This code can only print the output if file is closed otherwise error will be appeared.
+***NOTE: This code can only print the output if excel files is closed otherwise error will be appeared.
          O-D matrix should be 10x10.